Hidden object game: History

 Hidden object games originated in print publications such as the I Spy books or a regular feature in Highlights for Children, in which the reader was given a list of objects to find hidden in a cluttered illustration or photograph.
 An early hidden object game was Mother Goose: Hidden Pictures, released for the CD-i in 1991.
 Other early incarnations are the video game adaptations of the I Spy books published by Scholastic Corporation since 1997.

 Mystery Case Files: Huntsville, released by Big Fish Games in 2005, came at the rise of casual gaming in the mid-2000s.
-Mystery Case Files: Huntsville established many of the principles in both gameplay and narrative that would be predominant in hidden object games since then.
+The game established many of the principles in both gameplay and narrative that would be predominant in hidden object games since then.

 More recently within indie games, new takes on the hidden object genre have changed the approach.
 For example, Hidden Folks is considered more of a searching game, where the players have to find one character among hundreds on the screen that look similar to each other, similar to Where's Wally?.